Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

 Use the Login-AzureRmAccount cmdlet

-    Login-AzureRmAccount

-Specify which Subscription you want to work in

-    Set-AzureRmContext -SubscriptionName $subname -TenantId $tenant
+    Login-AzureRmAccount -SubscriptionName $subname -TenantId $tenant

+## Getting a list of all the jobs suibmitted in the last day

+    $jobs = Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))

 ##  Getting a list of all the jobs

+    $jobs = Get-AdlJob -Account $adla

+NOTE: If you have a lot of jobs submitted inthe last 30 days it may take a while for this cmdlet to finish'

+## Getting a list of all the jobs suibmitted in the last day

-    $jobs = Get-AzureRmDataLakeAnalyticsJob -Account $adla
+    $jobs = Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))

 ## How many jobs do we have?